MingyuanJ/First-Try/README.md

 # First-Try
 This is a test work.
-The target is understand how to use Github.
+The target is understanding how to use Github.